Eschatologue/CM_wiki/docs/class/sorcerer/draconic.md

 # Sorcerous Origin: Draconic Sorcery

 Your innate magic comes from the gift of a dragon.
 Perhaps an ancient dragon facing death bequeathed some of its magical power to you or your ancestor.
-You might have absorbed magic from a site infused with dragons’ power, perhaps the location where a great dragon was slain.
-Or perhaps you handled a treasure taken from a dragon’s hoard, some precious item that was infused with draconic power.
+You might have absorbed magic from a site infused with dragons' power, perhaps the location where a great dragon was slain.
+Or perhaps you handled a treasure taken from a dragon's hoard, some precious item that was infused with draconic power.
 Or you might claim a dragon for an ancestor or wield draconic magic by virtue of your Dragonborn heritage.

 ## Level 3: Draconic Resilience

 The magic in your body manifests physical traits of your draconic gift.
 Your Hit Point maximum increases by 3 and increases by 1 whenever you gain another Sorcerer level.

 Parts of you are also covered by dragon-like scales.
-While you aren’t wearing armor, your base Armor Class equals 10 + your Dexterity modifier + your Charisma modifier.
+While you aren't wearing armor, your base Armor Class equals 10 + your Dexterity modifier + your Charisma modifier.

 ## Level 3: Dragon Speech